g0v-data/g0v-hackmd-archive/notes/TOyKqswfSbKCz1sKdJdlRw.md

     }
 }
 ```
 The CSS code above defines two layers, `base` and `special`.
 In the `base` layer, the `.item` and `.feature` classes are styled blue.
 In the `special` layer, the `.item` class is styled red.
-When using the `revert-layer` keyword, the `.feature` item will be styled blue because it reverts the styles back to the previous layer, which in our case is the `base` layer where the item is styled blue.
+When using the `revert-layer` keyword, the `.feature` item will be styled blue because it reverts the styles back to the previous layer, which, in our case, is the `base` layer where the item is styled blue.
 Here’s the result:

 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_f98c075687cecadaf256f3294a753737.png)